dergigi/dergigi.github.io/collections/bitcoin/_posts/2022-04-03-the-inalienable-property-rights-of-bitcoin.md

 very hard to understand the ethical quandary of money production and dissemination.

-> \"It is well enough that people of the nation do not understand our
+> It is well enough that people of the nation do not understand our
 > banking and monetary system, for if they did, I believe there would be
-> a revolution before tomorrow morning.\" ---Henry Ford
+> a revolution before tomorrow morning. ---Henry Ford

 Money can be traded for goods and services.
 These goods and services are produced and offered by strangers.
 The \"stranger\" part is important